joker-b/AnimTaskMgr/README.md

 ## Parameters: We Have Them!

-The functions we assign as paramaters to launch() expect several parameters:
+The functions we assign as paramaters to launch() expect a `Clock` object containing several parameters:

-* `TimeNow` reports a time in milliseconds that marks when the function execution begins.
+* `.now` reports a time in milliseconds that marks when the function execution begins.
-* `RelativeTime` -- if the function has a specified duration (more on this later), then `RelativeTime` will be a value ranged from zero to one indicating the overall place in the animation.
+* `.relative` -- if the function has a specified duration (more on this later), then `RelativeTime` will be a value ranged from zero to one indicating the overall place in the animation.
 This value is not clamps to the [0-1] range, and may be shaped by interpolators (again, more later).
 Otherwise zero.
-* `SinceLastFrameTime` is the time, in milliseconds, since this function was last executed.
+* `.sinceLastFrame` is the time, in milliseconds, since this function was last executed.
 Note that this might be different than the time between `animationRequestFrame()` calls since the task manager can spread tasks across multiple frames if needed to maintain frame rate.
-* `SinceStartTime` is the time elapsed, in milliseconds, since the function was `launch()`'ed.
+* `.sinceStart` is the time elapsed, in milliseconds, since the function was `launch()`'ed.
-* `Count` counts the number of times this function has been executed (starting at zero).
+* `.count` counts the number of times this function has been executed (starting at zero).

 We only used some of the parameters of `launch()` in this example.
 A complete call would be: